react-chatbotify-plugins/html-renderer/README.md

 #### Rendering Html

 To render html in messages, add the `renderHtml` attribute to any Block that requires html rendering.
-The `renderHtml` attribute is an array that accepts `"USER"` and/or `"BOT"`.
+The `renderHtml` attribute is an array that accepts senders such as `"USER"` and/or `"BOT"`.
 An example can be seen below:

 ```javascript
 import ChatBot from "react-chatbotify";